Dav1dde/BraLa/README.md

 * Authenticate with the official login servers
 * Read the lastlogin file
 * Send "snoop" requests
-* Display biome colors based on rainfall/temperature
+* Display biome colors, based on rainfall/temperature
 * Display all solid blocks

 Not a whole lot, but a start.